-- Sieve Shakers require space and electrical power but decisively eliminate the variables that affect the accuracy of manual sieving.
+- Sieve Shakers require space and electrical power but decisively eliminate the variables affecting manual sieving accuracy.
 Select models based on test sieve sizes, efficiency, noise suppression, or dust control.

 - Screen Shakers are a must for effective gradations of large samples with particle sizes from 4.75mm to 100mm (No. 4 to 4in) or more.
 Their weight and aggressive mechanical action make sturdy floors necessary if used in temporary structures.

 Sample Dividing: Any laboratory handling construction aggregates, soils, or asphalt needs sample dividing equipment to use representative sampling techniques to reduce bulk field materials to representative samples for testing.
 For field operations, the best choices for sample splitters are those that can adapt to a variety of sample volumes and particle sizes for ASTM C702 and AASHTO R 76.

-- Universal Sample Splitters in models with several volume capacities have adjustable width chute bars for best performance over a wide range of particle sizes.
+- Universal Sample Splitters in models with several volume capacities have adjustable width chute bars for the best performance over a wide range of particle sizes.

-- Sample Quartering is still permissible in some test methods, but it can be difficult to produce reliably representative samples with this method.
+- Sample Quartering is still permissible in some test methods, but it can be challenging to produce reliably representative samples with this method.

 - 1/16 Sample Reducers cut a 1/16 fraction representative sample from free-flowing granular materials in one pass.
 They are well-suited for fast field sampling of frac sand materials (hydraulic fracturing proppants).

-Scales/Balances: Nearly every test method entails a weight determination at some point, so a balance is a necessity.
-A full-size lab may have several scales/balances with a variety of capacities and sensitivities.
+Scales/Balances: Nearly every test method entails a weight determination at some point, so a balance is necessary.
+A full-size lab may have several scales/balances with various capacities and sensitivities.
 Still, space and cost concerns may not permit that in a small or temporary lab.
 One or two suitable units could replace several older models.
-Back in the day, remote operation usually meant mechanical scales, but newer electronic models now have a clear advantage.
-A Digital model with a large capacity, high resolution, and compact size tends to be most popular.
-Choose weight capacity and sensitivity based on test method criteria, and make sure the weighing platform is large enough for all applications.
+Back in the day, the remote operation usually meant mechanical scales, but newer electronic models now have a clear advantage.
+A Digital model with a large capacity, high resolution, and compact size tends to be the most popular.
+Choose weight capacity and sensitivity based on test method criteria, and ensure the weighing platform is large enough for all applications.